mattermost/docs/source/overview/security.rst

 Security Overview
 =====================================

-Mattermost offers modern communication behind your firewall to keep your data safe, secure, and private.
+Mattermost offers modern communication behind your firewall to keep your data safe, secure and private.

-Mattermost is built on an open source platform whose security is under continual review by developers, IT administrators and security researchers accountable for deploying the software in their organizations.
+Security in Mattermost software is continually reviewed by developers, IT administrators and security researchers accountable for deploying the software in their organizations.

-The software has undergone multiple rounds of security analysis and penetration testing, which drives two types of security improvements in the product:
+Multiple rounds of penetration testing and security analysis, in addition to internal reviews, have produced a long list of security improvements, in two forms:

 - **Security Updates**
    - Upgrades addressing newly discovered attacks confidentially disclosed to Mattermost, Inc. by the product community and security researchers